-This recipe for Country Captain Chicken is a cinch to make in your instant pot or slow-cooker.
-Set it and forget it while all the lovely Indian flavors cook and mingle creating a delicious low-fat meal
+This recipe for Instant Pot Country Captain Chicken is a cinch to make in your instant pot or slow-cooker.
+Set it and forget it while all the lovely Indian flavors cook and mingle creating a delicious low-fat meal.

 A year ago, BB gave me an Instant Pot* for Christmas.

-For those of you not familiar with an “Instant Pot” it is a combination of every pot you have in your kitchen - practically.
-It's a slow-cooker, pressure cookers, rice maker, risotto maker.
+It is a combination of every pot you have in your kitchen - practically.
+It's a slow-cooker, pressure cooker, rice maker, risotto maker.
 It browns, sautés, simmers.

 Turns out better that way in my opinion.